 Volunteers are asked not to feed clinic animals unless special permission is obtained.
 Feeding the animals is especially complex because some animals are on special diets while others are scheduled to have surgery and are not allowed any food or water.
-Only the clinic staff may give the animals food, however if you notice an animal's water bowl is empty, ask a vet assistant if it is okay to refill it.
+Only the clinic staff may give the animals food, however if you notice an animal's water bowl is empty, ask a vet tech if it is okay to refill it.

-Please note that although volunteers are not allowed to put food in the animals' cages, they are encouraged to spend time with those animals that are not eating due to stress or URI in an attempt to get them eat the food the vet techs have already placed in their cages.
-If unsure as to which animals need special attention, please check with a vet tech.

-There may be cats in the clinic rooms who are stressed and will not eat when alone.
-To identify a social eater look into the kennels to see which cats have not touched their food.
-Some cats will eat more of their servings of moist cat food if you "mound" the leftover moist food back into the center of the food tray.
+Please note that although volunteers are not allowed to put food in the animals' cages, they are encouraged to spend time with those animals that are not eating in an attempt to get them eat the food the vet techs have already placed in their cages.
+Some cats will eat more of their serving of moist cat food if you "mound" the leftover moist food back into the center of the food tray.
 With your fingers or a spoon, simply scoop the leftover food back into the center of the food tray.
 For dry food try gently shaking the food dish to initiate interest in the food.
 Not only do they eat more, but you are having a social interaction with them.
+If you are unsure as to which animals need special attention, please check with a vet tech.
 Do not introduce any new food into the kennel unless explicitly directed to do so by staff.